emilianobovetti/stateless-maybe-js/README.md

 ### `maybe.map(Function fn)`
 If the maybe is non-empty returns another maybe wrapping the result of the function applied to the maybe value.
-Returns a `nothing` otherwise.
+Returns `nothing` otherwise.

 ### `maybe.forEach(Function fn)`
-Applies the given function to the maybe value if non-empty, does nothing otherwise.
+Applies the given function to the value if non-empty, does nothing otherwise.
 Returns maybe itself.

 ### `maybe.get()`
-Returns the value of the maybe or throws an Error if the maybe is empty.
+Returns the value of the maybe or throws an `Error` if the maybe is empty.

 ### `maybe.getOrElse(mixed orElse)`
 If the maybe is non-empty returns its value, returns `orElse` otherwise.